Romario Ibarra

-Romario Andrés Ibarra Mina (born 24 September 1994) is an Ecuadorian professional footballer who plays for Liga MX club Pachuca and the Ecuador national team.
+Romario Andrés Ibarra Mina (born 24 September 1994) is an Ecuadorian professional footballer who plays for Ecuadorian Serie A club Vinotinto F.C.
+Ecuador and the Ecuador national team.
 He is the younger brother of Renato Ibarra.

+Career

+Ibarra was announced at Minnesota United on 9 July 2018.
+He scored his first goal for the club against LA Galaxy on 12 August 2018, scoring in the 84th minute.

+On 21 May 2019, Ibarra moved to Pachuca on a 13 month loan, with an option to buy at the end of the loan.

+On 1 July 2020, Ibarra transferred permanently to Pachuca.

+On 16 June 2023, Ibarra was announced on loan at Real Oviedo until the end of the season.
+Ibarra left the club on 12 December 2023.

 International career

 On 5 October 2017, Ibarra made his debut for the senior national team in a World Cup qualifying match against Chile.

+Ibarra was selected in the 23-man Ecuador squad for the 2019 Copa América.

+Ibarra was named in the Ecuadorian squad for the 2022 FIFA World Cup.

 Personal life

 Romario's brother, Renato Ibarra, is also a professional footballer and represented Ecuador at senior level as well.